piermafrost/GEOCLIM5_sulf/README.md

 directory, as all the paths in the code are absolute paths.

 ### Inputs error handling
 GEOCLIM performs tests on the input files before the "main" execution.
-They are 4 types:
+They are 5 types:

-TO UPDATE: NOW 5 TYPES OF ERRORS
-...

 1. Axis mismatch between the input files (for instance, shifted longitude)
 2. missing values on continental pixels (continental pixels are defined by the "land area" input variable)
 3. invalid value for runoff (negative) and slope (negative or null)
 4. sum of all lithology classes differs from 1
+5. units not recognized in netCDF inputs

 By default, the executable interactively asks the user what to do when an error is encountered.
 This can be problematic when run as a batch process on a cluster (with no interactive interface).
-It is possible to pass 4 arguments to the executable, as follows:
+It is possible to pass 5 arguments to the executable, as follows:

-`./executable i1 i2 i3 i4`
+`./executable i1 i2 i3 i4 i5`

-where i1...i4 are integer numbers, between -1 and 3, and correspond respectively to the 4 kind of errors above-mentioned.
+where i1...i5 are integer numbers, between -1 and 3, and correspond respectively to the 5 kind of errors above-mentioned.
 * -1 means 'ask the user interactively' (default)
 *  0 means 'abort the execution'
-*  1 means 'remove the problematic pixels' (not possible for axis mismatch)
+*  1 means 'remove the problematic pixels' (not possible for axis mismatch or units not recognized)
 *  2 means 'ignore the issue and continue execution without any change'
 *  3 means 'replace the invalid value' (only possible for runoff and slope)

-For instance, I recommend `./geoclim.exe 0 1 3 0`, or if you are sure of your axis and lithology mask `./geoclim.exe 2 1 3 2`
+For instance, I recommend `./geoclim.exe 0 1 3 0 0`, or if you are sure of your axis, lithology mask and units `./geoclim.exe 2 1 3 2 2`

 NOTE: these tests cannot be done with ascii input files (except the negative runoff test), use that format at your own risk!